nyutal/SIF/README.md

+# SIF word embedding project

-right now, all the new content reside under entailment...
+right now, all our new content reside under entailment...

+- run sif/entailment/download.sh to download multinli and snli.

 ...
-# SIF

 This is the code for [the paper](https://openreview.net/forum?id=SyK00v5xx) "A Simple but Tough-to-Beat Baseline for Sentence Embeddings".